nasa/opera-sds-pcm/CONTRIBUTING.md

 ### Developer Environment

-For patch contributions, see our [Developer Documentation]([INSERT YOUR DEVELOPMENT GUIDE LINK HERE]) for more details on how to set up your local environment, to best contribute to our project.
+For patch contributions, see our [Developer Documentation]([INSERT YOUR DEVELOPMENT GUIDE LINK HERE]) for more details on how to set up your local environment to contribute to our project.

-At a minimum however to submit patches (if using Git), you'll want to ensure you have:
+To submit patches (if using Git), you'll want to ensure you have, at minimum:
-1. An account on the Version Control System our project uses (i.e. GitHub).
+1. An account on GitHub.
-2. The Version Control System client (i.e. Git) installed on your local machine.
+2. An installation of `git` on your local machine.
 3. The ability to edit, build, and test our project on your local machine.
 Again, see our [README.md](README.md) or detailed developer guide for more details

 ### Communication Channels